Friday, March 21, 2025

 Soil Aeration.
 Compacted soil can hinder water, nutrient and oxygen absorption by plant rots.
 Use a garden fork to gently aerate the soil while it's still moist post-rain.
 This helps create air pockets and improves overall soil structure for healthier plant growth.

-Assess Fertilizer And Pest Control Needs.
+Assess Fertiliser And Pest Control Needs.
 After a deluge, plants may benefit from supplemental nutrients to recover from stress and replenish lost minerals.
 Consider using fertilizers suited to the plants' needs and apply fungicides or insecticides if there's a risk of fungal infections or pest outbreaks exacerbated by damp conditions.

 Evaluate Plant Health.
 Check on plants showing signs of stress post-rain.
 Trim back damaged or overgrown parts to promote new growth and maintain plant vigour.
 This pruning also enhances air circulation, reducing the risk of fungal diseases.